Learning Disabilities Program

 - The type characterized by hyperactivity-impulsivity (excessive fidgeting or talking, difficulty refraining from saying whatever or doing whatever comes to mind)

 - The "combined type" in which both inattention and hyper-activity/impulsivity are present

 Diagnosis is made by a psychiatrist, a doctoral level clinical or educational psychologist or a combination thereof (the LD program cannot make this diagnosis but does give referrals to qualified practitioners).

 The following five criteria must be met in order for a diagnosis to be made:

 - The person must display a persistent pattern of inattention and/or hyperactivity-impulsivity that is more frequent and severe than his/her peers.

-- Some of these hyperactive or inattentive behaviors must have been present before age 7 years.
+- Some of these hyperactive or inattentive behaviors must have been present before the age of 7 years.

-- Some impairment due to the symptoms must be present in at least two settings. (example: workplace and school)
+- Some impairment due to the symptoms must be present in at least two settings (for example workplace and school).

 - There must be clear evidence of interference with develop-mentally appropriate social, academic or occupational functioning.